 Crowded Teeth

+Crowded teeth are another dental clue of OSA.
+When teeth don’t have enough room in the mouth, it can change how the jaw and airway are shaped.
 This can narrow the airway and lead to breathing troubles during sleep.
 A dentist can tell if teeth are too crowded and can suggest this as a possible sign of OSA.

+A high-arched palate is the roof of your mouth being higher and narrower than usual.
 This shape can also make the airway smaller and contribute to breathing issues during sleep.
 During an examination, doctors look at the arch of the palate to see if it could be a reason for sleep apnea.

 Dental Impressions